Leslie Flint - Independent Spirit Voice Medium

 I do my work by sitting wide awake in total darkness with other people.
 I know I have learned more about life, people and human problems and emotions, by sitting in the dark, than I could possibly have learned in any other way - and those who have taught me the most, are people dead to this world - but who are living in the next..."

-- Leslie Flint : Independent Direct Voice Medium
+- Leslie Flint : Independent Spirit Voice Medium

-The process is activated by Spirit communicators and their voices can be almost identical to the way they sounded on Earth.
+The process is activated by the spirit communicators themselves and their voices can be almost identical to the way they sounded on Earth.

-Depending on the strength and available energy, Spirit may be able to build an ectoplasmic voice box in mid-air.
+Depending on the strength and available energy, Spirits may be able to build an ectoplasmic voice box in mid-air.

 Leslie Flint - Medium